file-format/Docs/en/audio/cdr.md

 5.  **DAEMON Tools** (for .cdr image files):

     -   If .cdr file is an image file created by software like DAEMON Tools, you can mount image using DAEMON Tools or similar software.
-    -   Once image is mounted, you can access its contents as if it were physical CD and play or extract audio as needed.
+    -   Once image is mounted, you can access its contents as if it were physical CD and play or extract audio as needed..

 ## Other CDR files